-The contrast with a lossless line (where ) is what most engineering analyses target: a lossless approximation is convenient, but lossy effects ultimately limit cable length, system bandwidth, and receiver sensitivity.
+A lossless approximation (where ) is convenient, but lossy effects limit cable length, system bandwidth, and receiver sensitivity.

 Distributed parameters